Up North Bass Circuit Bylaws

 - All fishing must be done from inside the boat (at

-least 1 foot must be in contact with the boat’s floor).
+least 1 foot must be in contact with the boat’s floor or deck).

 - Any adjoining water of the designated lake to be